symfony-x/.github/profile/README.md

 ### How!?

-Optimized AI (via Training, Fine Tuning, RAG (Graph), etc) for Symfony-X. It makes sense.
+Optimized AI (via Training, Fine Tuning, RAG (Graph), etc) for Symfony LAST Stack.
+It makes sense.
 <!--

 **Here are some ideas to get you started:**